 By Dr. Mehri Moore

-Ultimately, this inherently unresolvable double-bind leads many women to the conclusion that we are simply “not good enough.”
+Ultimately, this inherently unresolvable double-bind leads many people who identify themselves as female to the conclusion that we are simply “not good enough.”
 If other conditions are present – whether a genetic predisposition, a past trauma, or a lack of social support – these feelings of inadequacy can easily devolve into serious mental health issues.
 When, for whatever reason, a woman calls her own selfhood into question, she becomes vulnerable to maladaptive coping mechanisms like eating disorders or substance abuse.
 Unfortunately, the hyper-vigilance required to refrain from these behaviors can end up leading to anxiety, and the frustration with this entire process can quickly transform into the kind of despair that presages clinical depression.

 Our goal is to facilitate a comprehensive rehabilitation of our patients’ selves, but doing so within a microcosm of society – that is to say, a mix-gendered environment – can become very tricky very quickly.
 Group therapy, for instance, plays an important role in many of our patients’ recovery processes, but successful group therapy depends upon a baseline experiential homogeneity among its participants.
 A good group therapy setup offers an environment in which participants feel comfortable talking about their feelings, struggles, and experiences, and the fact of the matter is that establishing this level of comfort requires a trust that everyone present will at least generally understand where you are coming from.
 For a variety of reasons, ranging from past physical or emotional abuse at the hands of a man to the simple ineffability of the social “other’s” experience, many women will never feel comfortable enough around men to speak openly and honestly about their struggles with their sense of self.